 What can I do?
-This question has faced many… it is very difficult for someone to discover sin that has been hidden, perhaps for many years.
+This question has faced many.
+It is very difficult for someone to discover habitual sin that has been hidden.
 Besides the knife in the heart feeling, and a mind racing with possibilities, it’s important to gain what is promised to us in 2 Timothy 1:7, “God has not given us a spirit of fear, but rather of power, love and a sound mind.”
-First of all realize that fear is your enemy and you need to choose to think rightly; get the help of a biblically sound person.
+First of all, realize that fear is your enemy and you need to choose to think rightly and get the help of a biblically sound person.
 Recognize the power of God to help you and allow His love to motivate you toward a godly solution.

 When someone sins against you, they first have sinned against God and lived in rebellion to Him.
 They have failed to worship God and have an ungrateful heart.